 A good fractional CMO is every bit as qualified as a high-earning CMO of a major company.
 The difference is the fractional bit, and it means this—you only pay a fraction of the CMO’s salary.

 You also only get a fraction of the CMO’s time.
 If you pay a CMO for 10 hours a week, (s)he probably has similar contracts with 3-5 other companies.

 But for the time you have purchased from the fractional CMO, you have the full attention of an executive-level marketing specialist.
-And to build a unified marketing strategy that your team can execute, with supervision from the Fractional CMO, 10 or 20 hours per week may be more than enough.
+And to build a unified marketing strategy that your team can execute, with supervision from the Outsourced Marketing Director, 10 or 20 hours per week may be more than enough.

 Fractional leadership in upper management is nothing new.
 Fractional CIOs and Fractional CFOs have been common for decades.